quicklyco/android-sdk-examples/ZowdowSdkExample/README.md

-We also provide a Discovery Widget which comes as a standalone configurable UI component (Fragment) and represents the suggestion row (or switchable rows) with the cards related to one of several trending topics like: Food Nearby, Top Sites, Wikipedia cards, Trending Android-Apps, Music, Latest News & Places, etc.
+We also provide a Discovery Widget which comes as a standalone configurable UI component (Fragment) and represents the suggestion row (or switchable rows) with the cards related to one of several trending topics like: Food Nearby, Top Sites, Trending Android-Apps, Music, Videos & Products.

 `ZowdowDiscoveryFragment` comes out-of-the-box, so you have no need to perform extra steps e.g. to retrieve data from Zowdow or provide additional business-logic for your Discovery Widget as it is